100 Notable alumni of

 -

-May Edward Chinn was an African-American woman physician.
+May Edward Chinn was an American physician.
 She was the first African-American woman to graduate from Bellevue Hospital Medical College, now NYU School of Medicine, and the first African-American woman to intern at Harlem Hospital.
 In her private practice, she provided care for black patients who would not otherwise receive treatment in white facilities.
 She was also a strong advocate of early cancer screening.

 -